 Florence Falls, Litchfield National Park, Northern Territory

-It’s winter in Australia.
-And in the Northern Territory – particularly the tropical Top End – this can be the perfect time to visit.
+In the Northern Territory – particularly the tropical Top End – winter can be the perfect time to visit.

 By Simon Webster